frcs6/SharkE-Chip8-Rust/README.md

 This is a Chip8 emulator implemented in Rust using [SDL](https://www.libsdl.org/) render.
 [SDL](https://www.libsdl.org/) mapping use [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2).

-*Workflow build only Windows executable*
+*Only Windows executable has sound driver implemented*

 ## Command line arguments